patrik-csak/fa-wp-admin-menu-icons/README.md

 # FA WP Admin Menu Icons

-A super simple way to use Font Awesome icons for custom post types and custom admin menu pages.
+A simple way to use Font Awesome icons for custom post types and custom admin menu pages.

 ## Usage